Capturing the dynamics of a two orifice silo with the {\mu}(I) model and extensions: Model and Implementation

 where $A$ is a parameter which determines how strong the non-local effects are, with $A = 0$ corresponding to a purely local model.
 With the fluidity $g$ calculated, the relations $\dot{\gamma} = \mu g$ and $\eta = \frac{\mu P}{\dot{\gamma}}$ can be combined to give the effective viscosity as

 which is used in Equation~\ref{eq:Navier_Stokes} in the same manner as the base $\mu(I)$ model.
 Boundary conditions are zero fluidity $g=0$ at the walls (corresponding to infinite viscosity i.e. no-slip) and zero normal flux $g_n = 0$ at the opening and top.
+A similar non-local fluidity model makes the model well-posed~\cite{kamrin2019non} so it is possible that this model is well-posed, however additional research is required.
+In addition, combining non-local fluidity with the additional models for Hele-Shaw and dilatancy has unknown stability.